JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/JATOS-Results-Archive-JRZIP.md

 ## Metadata JSON Schema

-Below is the JSON schema for the `metadata.json` file included in each JRZIP archive.
+Below is the JSON schema for the `metadata.json` file included in each archive.
 This schema describes the structure and properties of the metadata.

 ```json
 {